Helter Skelter (scenario): Statements by Van Houten

 Lawyer: You say Revolutions[sic] 9.
 Do you read anything, any title in the Bible that you thought might have been the Beatles song Revolution 9?

-"Yeah, we looked up Revelation in the New Testament ... and it talked about a four-headed locust that would have hair of women and mouths of lions and faces of men and a shield of protective armor, and we thought it was like their guitars, because their album when we would listen ... on acid would say so much more ...."
+Van Houten: Yeah, we looked up Revelation in the New Testament ... and it talked about a four-headed locust that would have hair of women and mouths of lions and faces of men and a shield of protective armor, and we thought it was like their guitars, because their album when we would listen ... on acid would say so much more ...

 Lawyer: Did you believe that the Beatles were the four-headed locusts and ... prophets?

-[Hard to hear:] "Uh-huh.
+Van Houten [hard to hear]: Uh-huh.
 I believed it. ...
 [I]n and out of the album they've got parts of the revelations in the Bible throughout it. ...
-I believed that they were."
+I believed that they were.